-Once you have eliminated potential problems, it is time to ring an engineer.
+If you can’t find the problem then it is time to ring an engineer.
 Do not attempt to take apart complex equipment like a combination/conventional boiler.
 Central heating boilers can be extremely dangerous so if in doubt, always call in an expert.

 Hiring an engineer to make central heating and boiler repairs

 Try the newspaper for local companies or choose a national company which may provide a faster service.
-At the end of the day, once the central heating is fixed, then it may be worthwhile taking out a service plan so that if the same thing happens in the future, your heating system will be fully covered.
+After your central heating is fixed it may be worthwhile taking out a service plan so that if the same thing happens in the future, your heating system will be fully covered.

 |Boiler repair London||Just Boilers||0202 7323 2999|